A Town Called Addis

-This project brings together an extraordinary but little known African musical heritage, a labour of love recording in a makeshift studio in downtown Addis Ababa, and then a journey back to Real World to capture for the first time ever in the UK some of Ethiopia's finest performers.
+This project brings together an extraordinary but little-known African musical heritage, a labour of love recording in a makeshift studio in downtown Addis Ababa, and then a journey back to Real World Studios in England's west country, to capture for the first time ever in the UK some of Ethiopia's finest performers.

 This project is the vision of Dub Colossus' Dubulah - aka Nick Page.
-A prolific omposer, guitarist, bass player and programmer, Nick started his music career with Michael Riley (Steel Pulse) and in 1990 formed Transglobal Underground with Tim and Hammi.
-He produced, wrote, and played on six albums before leaving in 1997 to form Temple of Sound with Neil Sparkes.
+A prolific composer, guitarist, bass player and programmer, Nick started his music career with Mykaell Riley (Steel Pulse) and in 1990 formed Transglobal Underground with Tim Whelan and Hammid Man-Tu.
+He produced, wrote, and played on six albums before leaving in 1997 to co-found Temple of Sound with Neil Sparkes.

-From the most primitive recording context to one of the best in the world, this project is an audio journey - and discovery of one of the most alluring, funky and seductive genres of African music.
+From the most primitive recording context to one of the best in the world, this project is an audio journey that invites discovery of one of the most alluring, funky, and seductive genres of African music.

 - Hi-Fi Choice make Dub Colossus it's 'Hot Pick!'

 - Live review from The Bloomsbury Ballroom ...many songs fell into euphoric skank, with Zenebe and her fellow female singer, Tsedenia Gebremarkos Woldesilassie, clapping to bassline that made the dancefloor vibrate, horns calling and responding to echoing suspended piano chords...the range was wide: at one extreme was "Medina", a gospel song performed to mark a period of fasting, sung by Teremage Weretaw in growling wild swoops as he frenetically bowed his messenqo.
 At the other was a strutting bilingual "Uptown Top Ranking", and the hard disco funk of "Selemi", Nick Page suddenly unleashed the spectre of Nile Rodgers.
 Financial Times (UK)